ofiwg/libfabric/man/fi_tagged.3.md

   should be returned to user immediately after the send call returns, even if the operation is handled asynchronously.
 This may require that the underlying provider implementation copy the data into a local buffer and transfer out of that buffer.
+This flag can only be used with messages smaller than inject_size.

 *FI_INJECT_COMPLETE*
 : Applies to fi_tsendmsg.
 Indicates that a completion should be